LGBTQ Youth Experience High Rates Of Addiction

 Substance abuse can be prevented within the LGBTQ community, but it takes a lot of effort by outside forces, as there are so many risk factors for LGBTQ+ youth.
 Supportive families, friends, and healthy school systems are often the best ways to prevent LGBTQ+ students from seeking out substances.

 When schools have anti-bullying policies, safe spaces, and health curriculum in place that educates students about LGBTQ+ topics, the risk goes down for all LGBTQ+ students at that school.
-Having counselors that are well versed in these topics (or LGBTQ+ counselors) can also be great risk reduction.
+Having counselors that are well versed in these topics (or LGBTQ+ counselors) can also assist with risk reduction.

 Are There Specific Treatment Options For LGBTQ Youth?

 Because of the vastly different experiences that LGBTQ+ youth face when compared to the general public, it’s important that their treatment options reflect that.
-Having LGBTQ+ specific treatment options improves an addict’s chance of consistent sobriety.
-When LGBTQ+ people have like-minded people who understand what they’re going through, they’re more likely to open up and engage in conversation.
+Having LGBTQ+ specific treatment options improves the chance for successful change and long-term sobriety.
+When LGBTQ+ people have like-minded peers and medical professionals who understand what they’re going through, they’re more likely to open up and engage in conversation.
 This can be instrumental to one’s success in a treatment facility.

 The risk of substance abuse for LGBTQ+ youth is, on average, 190% higher when compared to the general population.
 LGBTQ+ people who are women are 400% more at risk while bisexual women specifically are 340% more at risk.
 Receiving treatment is the best way to ensure successful sobriety.